DON'T MISS OUT

 Grow Your Business With QuickBooks

-How do you tell the difference?
-Royalties only apply when the payee has proprietary (ownership) interest in the intellectual property.
-This includes processes or information unique to that person and not available to the general public.
+Royalties only apply when the payee has ownership or proprietary interest in the intellectual property, including processes or information unique to that person and not available to the general public.
 As a general rule of thumb, services related to skills that many people know or can learn falls under personal services rather than royalties.

 Taxation on Royalty Payments